HelloFresh sees 2023 core profit of 460-540 mln euros

-March 7 (Reuters) - German meal-kit maker HelloFresh HFGG.DE forecast a higher 2023 core profit on Tuesday, as it focuses on contribution-margin expansion despite increased marketing spend to retain customers.
+March 7 (Reuters) - German meal-kit maker HelloFresh HFGG.DE forecast a higher 2023 core profit on Tuesday, as it focuses on strengthening its customer offer despite cost pressures.

 ($1 = 0.9357 euros)